Seven-Figure Dropshipper Paul Lee's Facebook Ads Formula

 Paul: So I always don’t use it.

-Paul: I tested both of them, CBOs versus non-CBOs for my Facebook ads formulas, for testing and for my winning products when I was scaling to several thousand.
+Paul: I tested both of them, CBOs versus non-CBOs for my Facebook ads formula, for testing and for my winning products when I was scaling to several thousand.
 The non-CBOs always performed better.
 And that’s just from my experience.
 And especially when you’re testing a product, you’re not sure because Facebook sometimes, they don’t prioritize the budget accordingly.
 They put budget into bad ad sets, bad performing ad sets, and I want to have that full control over the costs of the best-performing ad sets.

 Jessica: Okay.
 So I’m not gonna press CBO, and instead, it’ll be my responsibility to make sure that I’m allocating budget, right?